 In the face of the coronavirus pandemic, Louisiana is providing information and resources to help older Louisianans and those caring for them protect themselves from the virus and help prevent it from spreading to others.

-Louisiana Moves to Phase II
+Louisiana Moves to Phase III

-Gov. John Bel Edwards signed the order moving Louisiana to Phase Two of the White House plan for reopening, while cautioning members of the public and businesses to continue to take mitigation measures, like wearing masks when in public, to prevent the further spread of COVID-19 as more people will be interacting with each other.
+Gov. John Bel Edwards signed the order moving Louisiana to Phase Three of the White House plan for reopening, while cautioning members of the public and businesses to continue to take mitigation measures, like wearing masks when in public, to prevent the further spread of COVID-19 as more people will be interacting with each other.

 Mask Mandate in Baton Rouge